 As if we need another thing to worry about during a pandemic, now it’s showing up on our skin.
-I’m talking about “maskne” — acne caused by having to wear a mask on a regular basis.
-The friction of the mask causes irritation and traps bacteria on our skin.
+I’m talking about “maskne” — acne caused by having to wear a mask regularly.
+The friction of the mask irritates and traps bacteria on our skin.
 We’re certainly experiencing this because we wear masks all day long, every day.

 There are some things we can do to reverse the abuse to our delicate skin as well as correct those pesky mask induced breakouts.